Skip to content

 Role

-Chris is a Senior Lecturer in Paramedic Practice and Emergency Care and is Course Lead for the BSc (hons) Paramedic Science Degree Apprenticeship.
-He teaches across all the paramedicine courses, with a specific interest in healthcare law and ethics, technology in healthcare, and palliative and end of life care.
+Chris is a Senior Lecturer in Paramedic Practice and Emergency Care.
+He is course lead for the suite of Clinical Research courses offered by NTU.
+He teaches across all the paramedicine courses, with a specific interest in healthcare law and ethics, research methods, technology in healthcare, and palliative and end of life care.

-Chris is also the Academic Integrity Coordinator for the Institute of Health and Allied Professions, taking a lead in promoting good practice and the implementation of Academic Irregularity procedures within the Institute.
+Chris is also the Academic Integrity Lead for the Institute of Health and Allied Professions, taking a lead in promoting good practice and the implementation of Academic Misconduct procedures within the Institute.

 Career overview